Asheq/close-buffers.vim/README.md

  `:Bdelete this`      | `bdelete` buffer in the current window                          | `:bdelete` `:Bdelete nameless`  | `bdelete` buffers without a name: *[No Name]*                   |
  `:Bdelete select`    | Lets you interactively select which buffers to `bdelete`        |
- `:Bdelete menu`      | Lets you interactively choose one of the other command  above   |
+ `:Bdelete menu`      | Lets you interactively choose one of the other commands  above  |

 🔥 = Popular